lochhh/e-Babylab/README.md

     - Restart the environment using `docker-compose up -d`.
 3. Next you need to perform the database migration.
 You can apply all migrations using `docker-compose exec web python manage.py migrate`.
 4. To expose new static files (e.g., JavaScript files), run `docker-compose exec web python manage.py collectstatic`.

+To upgrade the database to a newer version, please follow the steps below:
+1. Backup your database to a `.sql` file named `all_db.sql` using `docker-compose exec db pg_dumpall -U postgres > /path/to/all_db.sql`.
+2. Stop the running containers using `docker-compose down`.
+3. Rename the old database directory to `postgres-data.old` using `mv postgres-data postgres-data.old`.
+4. Restart the containers using `docker-compose up -d`.
+5. Copy the backup file into the running database container (e.g. `e-babylab-db-1`) using `docker cp /path/to/all_db.sql e-babylab-db-1:./all_db.sql`
+6. Restore the database using `docker-compose exec db psql -U postgres -f ./all_db.sql`
+7. Update the password for the `postgres` user:
+   - `docker-compose exec db psql -U postgres`
+   - `\password` to change the password.
+   - Enter the new password and confirm it.
+This needs to be the same as `POSTGRES_PASSWORD` in the `docker-compose.yml` file and `DATABASES['PASSWORD']` in the `ipl/ipl/settings.py` file.
+   - `\q` to exit.
+8. Restart the containers using `docker-compose down` and `docker-compose up -d`.

 ## 4. Troubleshooting